 Often regarded as the perfect business driver’s car, the A4 offers distinctive looks, performance and safety features galore.
-There is an incredible range of petrol or diesel engines to choose from along with feature-rich equipment levels depending on your driving requirements.
+There is an incredible range of petrol, diesel and mild hybrid engines to choose from along with feature-rich equipment levels depending on your driving requirements.

 Audi A4 (fifth generation) – first drive